Games & Quizzes

 /ɡo͝odˈbī/

-used to express good wishes when parting or at end of conversation.
-Something you say when you leave someone.
+used to express good wishes when parting or at end of conversation. instance of saying 'goodbye '.

 /ˈnēT͟Hər/